Nunes to Sondland: Let’s Talk About My Conspiracy Theories

 Ambassador to the European Union Gordon Sondland delivered arguably the most interesting and compelling testimony of the Trump impeachment hearings so far.
 But he also left some facts and conclusions to be ferreted out by members of the House Intelligence Committee.
-He clearly established a quid pro quo connection between the push for Ukraine to investigate alleged 2016 election interference and the energy company Burisma and a phone call and a meeting between Donald Trump and Ukrainian president Volodymyr Zelensky.
+He clearly established a quid pro quo connection between the push for Ukraine to investigate alleged 2016 election interference and the energy company Burisma and a phone call and a meeting between Donald Trump and Ukrainian President Volodymyr Zelensky.
 He implied (but did not directly testify to) a quid pro quo connection with the hold placed on congressionally appropriated military aid to Ukraine.
 There was plenty for the ranking Republican on the committee, Devin Nunes, to explore in questioning of Sondland.

 Before Sondland’s testimony, however, Nunes made an opening statement that did not even mention the witness or any of the issues he knew Sondland would be asked about.
 As has been his habit in these hearings, he offered a borderline-unhinged rant about the evil motives of Democrats and their evil foreign co-conspirators in trying to prevent Donald Trump’s election in the first place and then trying to reverse that election via an impeachment “coup.”
 Here’s a sample of his rhetoric: